KennethTM/flowdem/README.md

 ![](https://github.com/KennethTM/flowdem/blob/main/man/figures/arre_diff.png)

-After filling and/or breaching and resolving flats on the DEM, flow directions can be calculated and used to delineate flow paths:
+To improve accuracy in your topographical analysis, properly fill or breach any sinks and depressions on the DEM.
+Additionally, process flats using `epsilon = TRUE` to ensure proper flow direction determination.
+Once completed, this information can then be used to effectively outline the pathways taken by the flowing water.

 ``` r
 #Get flow directions using the filled DEM